-I remember the excitement I felt when my Hungarian pen pal’s letter arrived.
-The Cold War had ended and I was curious to know more than textbooks could share about life under communist rule.
+Letter Writing: I was excited when my Hungarian pen pal’s letter arrived.
+The Cold War had ended, and I was curious to know more than textbooks could share about life under communist rule.
 I savored each letter as if it were a dessert and took great care in sending back a response.
-My pen pal’s knowledge of politics and poetry was the impetus for a sudden interest in my own state’s history, its traditions and the landscape.
+My pen pal’s knowledge of politics and poetry was the impetus for a sudden interest in my state’s history, traditions, and landscape.
 Seven years of exchanges culminated in visits and my career choice of teaching world history.

-The Common Core does not specify a need for letter writing but keeping pen pals is an authentic task that sparks an interest in writing with meaning.
-Being 2,000 mile away from our home in Vermont, and my husband has made me consider the many ways in which people stay connected.
-Daily Facetime chats keep my daughter close to her Flatdaddy, and inspired us to combine this with a pen pal project.
+The Common Core does not specify a need for letter writing, but keeping pen pals is an authentic task that sparks an interest in writing with meaning.
+Being 2,000 miles away from our home in Vermont and my husband has made me consider how people stay connected.
+Daily Facetime chats keep my daughter close to her Flatdaddy and inspire us to combine this with a pen pal project.
 Teachers in the New Mexico and the Vermont classrooms agreed to the exchange and to pilot video chats.
-Communicating in diverse media formats is a goal of the Common Core but more importantly it increases students’ desires to view school as a source of adventure.
-Organizing the exchange reminds me that integrating age old teaching practices with new technologies has many positive outcomes.
+Communicating in diverse media formats is a goal of the Common Core, but more importantly, it increases students’ desire to view school as a source of adventure.
+Organizing the exchange reminds me that integrating age-old teaching practices with new technologies has many positive outcomes.

-First-Two schools in two different regions of the country are on now on par with use of technology.
-Our Vermont school had more liberty with use of tech tools and applications than New Mexico.
-Flatdaddy’s role as a tech integrationist, a presenter at the NMTIE conference and as an involved parent helped persuade the school system to converse about its reluctance to provide student access to Skype.
+Two schools in two different regions of the country are now on par with the use of technology.
+Our Vermont school had more liberty using tech tools and applications than New Mexico.
+Flatdaddy’s role as a tech integrationist, a presenter at the NMTIE conference, and an involved parent helped persuade the school system to converse about its reluctance to provide student access to Skype.
 Assurances on our behalf to help with the set-up led to cautious approval.
-I believe that allowing time for input, voicing of concerns and team support resulted in change that is now the model for other classrooms to follow.
-A quick review of Common Core standards reminded me of the need for establishing agreed-upon rules for discussions for all involved (CCSS.ELA- Literacy SLc.1a).
+I believe that allowing time for input, voicing concerns, and team support resulted in change that is now the model for other classrooms to follow.
+A quick review of Common Core standards reminded me of the need to establish agreed-upon rules for discussions for all involved (CCSS.ELA- Literacy SLc.1a).

 Letter writing is publishing.
 The author’s awareness of the intended audience is the incentive to write with meaning.
-These 40 students began the exchange with short, one paragraph letters.
-When students in New Mexico progressed to double sided letters, questions and cartoon drawings, the Vermonters responded with equal length and enthusiasm.
+These 40 students began the exchange with short, one-paragraph letters.
+When students in New Mexico progressed to double-sided letters, questions, and cartoon drawings, the Vermonters responded with equal length and enthusiasm.
 Sincerity and emotional curiosity raised the bar indirectly.
-Unintentionally both classes of second graders were writing narratives with details describing actions thoughts and feelings, and care enough to want to learn how to finish a writing piece with a sense of closure.
+Unintentionally, both second-graders wrote narratives with details describing actions, thoughts, and feelings and cared enough to want to learn how to finish a writing piece with a sense of closure.
 (CCSS.ELA-Literacy.W.2.3)

 - Ask for clarification and further explanation as needed about the topics and texts under discussion (CCSS.ELA-Literacy.SL.2.1c).